pkmn/engine/README.md

 `node_module/@pkmn/engine/build/bin` if it can't find one, as well as looking for (and downloading, if necessary) the required Node headers needed to successfully build the addons natively.

-**If you have configured NPM to ignore scripts you must either run `install-pkmn-engine` manually or build the addons manually and place the artifacts in the expected paths.**
+**If you have configured NPM to `--ignore-scripts` you must either run `npm exec install-pkmn-engine` directly or build the addons manually and place the artifacts in the expected paths.**

 ### `pkmn`